Noctis/kickstart-app/docs/HTTP.md

 ## HTTP Actions

 Every defined route should have an HTTP action class defined.
-These are like the ever popular Controllers, except where a Controller has separate methods for different routes, an HTTP action only has one method, called `execute()`.
+These are like the ever popular Controllers, except where a Controller has multiple methods, each for different routes, an HTTP action only has one method - `execute()`.

 There are a couple of requirements every HTTP action class must meet:

 * it must extend the `Noctis\KickStart\Http\Action\AbstractAction` abstract class,
-* it must have a public method called `execute`, which returns an instance of `ResponseInterface` (or its subclass),
+* it must have a public method called `execute`, which returns an instance of a class implementing the `\Psr\Http\Message\ResponseInterface` interface,
 * if the action has dependencies, they should be injected through the `execute()` method's signature, e.g.:

 ```php